Javier Báez: 2011–2014: Minor leagues

 Before the 2013 season, MLB.com rated Báez as the 16th-best prospect in baseball.
 The Cubs invited him to join their major league team in spring training, competing in the Cactus League.
-Báez hit four home runs in five at-bats over the course of two games, including in an unofficial exhibition game against the Japanese national baseball team that was preparing for the 2013 World Baseball Classic.
+Báez hit four home runs in five at-bats over the course of two games, including in an unofficial exhibition game against the Japanese national baseball team which was preparing for the 2013 World Baseball Classic.
 He concluded spring training with a .298 batting average and 10 RBIs.
 Báez returned to the Daytona Cubs to open the 2013 season.
 On June 10, 2013, Báez hit four home runs in one game, becoming the second player to do so in the history of the FSL.
 Báez was named one of the five finalists in the fan vote for the final spot on the World Team's roster for the 2013 All-Star Futures Game, but he finished second to Carlos Correa.

 On July 6, 2013, the Cubs promoted Báez to the Tennessee Smokies of the Class AA Southern League after displaying more plate discipline and walking more often during the previous month.
 Báez was named to both the FSL and Southern League All-Star teams at the conclusion of the season.
 The Cubs named him their Minor League Player of the Year, closing the season as the top-ranked prospect in the team's system and third overall in the Southern League.
 On October 28, 2013, Báez won the MiLBY Award for Best Minor League Game of the Year, recognizing his four-home run game.